Flick077/LegoMachine/README.md

     blender -b --python generate.py -- example.cfg

+The "--" argument is used to separate blender arguments from script arguments, as per Blender's documentation.

+The "-b" flag indicates that blender should be run in the background.
+This speeds up the execution of the script, and is generally preferred since the blender GUI will not render until the python script has finished executing.

+The "--python" flag indicates that the next argument is a python script to execute.

+### Script arguments

+The script takes several optional arguments, all of which must be specified after the argument separator "--" as mentioned above.
+Because config files can specify the same amount of information with a more manageable editing scheme, it is recommended that the only argument you supply for execution is the name of the config file immediately after the argument separator.
+In the example above, the "example.cfg" file is the only argument passed to the python script, and the script's parameters are parsed from that file.

 ### Config Files

 The config files for this script are intended to make manipulation of the dataset parameters more flexible, but the parsing algorithm is not very robust (it doesn't even check the file extension at the moment XD).
 Config files are text files in which each line is a key-value pair separated by an "=".
 See below for a list of keys currently recommended for use: